European Conference 2026

 Welcome to the European Conference 2026!

-The European Conference, one of the most important events about Europe in the U.S., is organized by Harvard students to strengthen transatlantic dialogue.
+The European Conference, one of the most important events about Europe in the U.S., is organized by Harvard, MIT, and Fletcher School students to strengthen transatlantic dialogue.
 It brings together top scholars, policymakers, and leaders from both sides of the Atlantic to explore new pathways for action.

 The 2026 edition marks the 12th consecutive year of the conference.
 Under the theme Crisis as Catalyst: Europe’s Opportunity in a Changing World Order, the 2026 edition will bring together over 750 academics, students, and future global leaders.
 Across 12 panels, flagship sessions, and fireside chats, the European Conference will address pivotal topics, notably the transatlantic relationship, innovation, and Europe’s place in a multipolar world.